 Staff have a secure understanding of the setting's safeguarding children procedures, which helps to protect children from harm and neglect.
 They clearly understand their role in reporting any concerns.
-Staff members are appropriately qualified and deployed to provide sufficient levels of support for the children attending.
+Staff members are appropriately qualified and deployed to provide sufficient levels of support for all the children attending.
 There is a clear recruitment policy in place, which ensures all staff who are employed are vetted for their suitability and undergo a sound induction process.
-Most records, policies and procedures that support the setting in promoting positive outcomes for children are well maintained.
+Most records, policies and procedures that support the setting to promote positive outcomes for children are well maintained.
 However, these have not been updated to ensure they fully reflect the Early Years Foundation Stage requirements.
-Parental signatures are not consistently gained on accident records to show parents have been informed of any injuries sustained and the treatment given to children.
 Regular risk assessments ensure hazards are reduced and staff follow a clear site security policy to ensure children can play safely and enjoy their time at the setting.
+However, no record is maintained of these regular checks or when and by whom they have been made which is a requirement of the Early Years Foundation Stage.
+Resources, including staff and the available accommodation are deployed appropriately to help maximise children's development and happiness.
+Satisfactory procedures are in place to promote equality and celebrate diversity.
+Inclusive practice helps to ensure that all children feel welcome and valued.

 The manager has an informal system in place to monitor and evaluate the provision and is aware of some of the areas for improvement.
-However, methods for identifying weaknesses in order to implement improvement are not consistently effective because structured quality checks and self-assessment are not carried out.
+However, methods for identifying weaknesses in order to implement improvement are not consistently effective because structured quality checks and self assessment are not carried out.
 The recommendations made at the last inspection have been suitably addressed.

 Staff form appropriate relationships with parents and carers of children.
-They exchange verbal information at the end of each session, keeping parents informed about what the children have been doing and the care they have received.
-There are appropriate links with other early year's practitioners to ensure consistency for children.
+They exchange verbal information at the start and end of each session, keeping parents informed about what the children have been doing and the care they have received.
+There are informal links with other early year's practitioners within the host school to ensure children's learning, development and care needs are planned for.